 Joint Court judges appointed by the monarch for life

 blue, with two narrow, horizontal, yellow stripes across the lower portion and a red, four-pointed star outlined in white in the upper hoist-side corner; the star represents Aruba and its red soil and white beaches, its four points the four major languages (Papiamento, Dutch, Spanish, English) as well as the four points of a compass, to indicate that its inhabitants come from all over the world; the blue symbolizes Caribbean waters and skies; the stripes represent the island's two main "industries": the flow of tourists to the sun-drenched beaches and the flow of minerals from the earth

 Tourism and offshore banking are the mainstays of the small open Aruban economy.
 Tourist arrivals have rebounded strongly following a dip after the 11 September 2001 attacks.
 Tourism now accounts for over 80 % of economic activity.
 Over 1.5 million tourists per year visit Aruba, with 75% of those from the US.
 The rapid growth of the tourism sector has resulted in a substantial expansion of other activities.
 Construction continues to boom with hotel capacity five times the 1985 level.
 Aruba is heavily dependent on imports and is making efforts to expand exports to achieve a more desirable trade balance.
 Aruba weathered two major shocks in recent years: fallout from the global financial crisis, which had its largest impact on tourism, and the closure of its oil refinery in 2009.
 Economic recovery is progressing gradually, but output is still 12% below its pre-crisis level.
 Aruba’s banking sector withstood the recession well, and unemployment has significantly decreased.

-general assessment: modern fully automatic telecommunications system
+modern fully automatic telecommunications system

 increased competition through privatization; 3 mobile-cellular service providers are now licensed